HydraDragonAntivirus/HydraDragonAntivirus/README.md

 - You must run ghidra before you run Hydra Dragon Antivirus.
 To run ghidra, simply open this file:  C:\Program Files\HydraDragonAntivirus\ghidra\ghidraRun.bat

 **Note 3:**
 - You will need to rebuild DefaultBox after deleting the contents of Sandboxie.
-To do this, please run notepad or something in sandboxie.
+To do this, please run notepad (empty text file) or something in sandboxie.
 Otherwise monitor_sandbox will return an error.

 **Note 4:**.
 - Allow Java on the Windows firewall, as it'll decompile the PE file.